Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Baylor Stats and Trends

+- Baylor has played 13 games, with nine wins against the spread.

-- The Bears have been favored by 1.5 points or more eight times this season and are 5-3 ATS in those games.
+- The Bears have an against the spread record of 5-3 in their eight games when favored by 1.5 points or more so far this season.

 - Baylor's games this year have hit the over on six of 13 set point totals (46.2%).

-- Baylor is 7-3 against the spread and 9-1 overall in games when it scores more than 25 points.
+- Baylor is 7-3 against the spread and 9-1 overall in games when it records more than 25 points.

-- This year, the Bears have 14 turnovers, six fewer than the Rebels have takeaways (20).
+- The Bears have 14 giveaways this season, while the Rebels have 20 takeaways .

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.